Technigo/project-todos/README.md

 # Project Todos

-This week's assigment was to build a todo list using Redux.
+This week's assignment was to build a todo list using Redux.

 ## The problem